sestsom/stefansommarsjo.com/content/posts/the-birth-of-the-world-From-chaos-to-creation.md

 +++
 author = "Stefan Sommarsjö"
-title = "The Birth of the World: From Chaos to Creation" date = "2023-02-09" description = "Birth of the World" tags = [
+title = "The birth of the world: From chaos to creation" date = "2023-02-09" description = "Birth of the World" tags = [